alaashabouni/fend-arcade-game/README.md

 - If you collide with and enemy bug, player will be reset to starting position

 ### How to win
-- Object of the game is reach the river without colliding with enemies
+- Reach the river without colliding with enemies as fast as you can
 - Once you reach the other end of the board you have won!
 - You can restart the game once you have reached the river
+- Try to beat your best time!

 # Acknowledgements
-Matthew Crawford's blog post walkthrough series of the arcade game, provided helpful explanations during the development of this project.
+Matthew Crawford's blog post walkthrough series of the arcade game provided helpful explanations during the development of this project

 Udacity turtle_squad group provided motivation and small bug fix hints and tips